iPad Pro 2 Release Date And Rumors: Bezel-Less Display To Debut On Apple’s Tablets Before iPhone 8 Launch?

 The iPad Pro, both in its 12.9-inch and 9.7-inch configurations, are Apple’s most powerful tablets to date, and they have proven to be very successful.
 As much as the two devices are still among the best tablets in the market, however, both are already due for an upgrade, especially the 12.9-inch model, which was released way back 2015.
 With 2017 already underway, numerous speculations point to Apple unveiling the iPad Pro 2 line within the next few months, and if rumors about the upcoming tablets are any indication, there is a very good chance that Apple’s next power devices would be the tech giant’s most revolutionary machines yet.

 Reputable industry analyst Ming-Chi Kuo from KGI Securities has issued his predictions for the upcoming tablets in Apple’s iconic iPad line.
-According to the analyst, Apple would be taking a step away from its usual conventions this year and release three devices under the iPad Pro moniker, the standard 9.7-inch model, another 12.9-inch variant and a never-before-seen 10.5-inch version.
+According to the analyst, Apple would be taking a step away from its usual conventions this year and release three devices under the iPad Pro moniker, the standard 9.7-inch model, another 12.9-inch variant, and a never-before-seen 10.5-inch version.
 A PC Advisor report stated that other analysts have expressed similar predictions, though some, such as those from Barclays Research, believe that the third iPad Pro 2 would feature a 10.9-inch screen instead.

 While the idea of updated versions for the 9.7-inch and 12.9-inch iPad Pro variants is pretty much a given, it is the 10.9-inch or 10.5-inch version that has attracted the most attention of numerous Apple fans.
 This is primarily due to rumors pointing to the possibility of the new iPad Pro featuring a revolutionary new design, such as a bezel-less screen and a home button that is embedded in the screen of the device itself.
 If these rumored features sound familiar, it is because they are, since both are also speculated for Apple’s halo device for 2017, the highly-anticipated iPhone 8.